The asymptotic expansion of the spacetime metric at the event horizon: Existence of the expansion

 Recall that we want

-Recall from Section \ref{sec: sigma g omega} that $\s$ and $V$ determine $\iota^* g$ and $\o$ uniquely at every point on the horizon.
+and recall from Section \ref{sec: sigma g omega} that $\s$ and $V$ determine $\iota^* g$ and $\o$ uniquely at every point on the horizon.
 We therefore need to compute what $\iota^* g$ and $\o^2$ are in Moncrief's expression \eqref{eq: Moncrief gauge}.
-Setting $\tau = 0$ and disregarding the components containing $\md \tau$ in $g$, we get
+Setting $\tau = 0$ in \eqref{eq: Moncrief gauge} and disregarding the components containing $\md \tau$ in $g$, we conclude that